StukFi/opendata/README.md

 The project consists of Python scripts for getting data and a Vue.js based responsive single-page application for viewing the data.
 The application shows only data that you get with the Python scripts, it does not directly interface with the FMI open data API.

-The application is usable on modern web browsers such as Google Chrome, Firefox, and Microsoft Edge.

 ### Building

 1. Install [Node.js](https://nodejs.org) which includes npm (node package manager).